Voting in the Council of the European Union: Penrose method (rejected)

 Poland proposed the Penrose method (also known as the "square root method"), which would narrow the weighting of votes between the largest and smallest countries in terms of population.
-The Czech Republic supported this method to some extent, but has warned it would not back a Polish veto on this matter.
+The Czech Republic supported this method to some extent, but had warned it would not back a Polish veto on this matter.
 All the other states remained opposed.
 After previously refusing to discuss the issue, the German government agreed to include it for discussion at the June council.
 The given percentage is the game theoretical optimal threshold, and is known as the "Jagiellonian Compromise".
 The Penrose method voting weights allocated to the states are shown in the adjacent table.

 According to the proposal, the requirement for an act to pass in the Council was: